• Facebook

 I know what you’re thinking, what is frangipane?
 Well, put simply, it’s an almond pastry cream or paste.
 And you what, it’s damn tasty.

-I originally made these cookie bars during my recipe testing for the Bakewell blondies.
+I originally made these cookie bars during my recipe testing for the best Bakewell blondies.
 My first test came out with that slight caramel flavour that you get in cookies.
 I thought to myself, “this is almost a cookie, so why not go all for it?”.

 🥘 Ingredients notes